 15 minutes from Downtown Austin

-Just 13 miles from downtown Austin, McKinney Falls State Park is a great escape that’s just minutes away.
+Located only 13 miles from Downtown Austin, McKinney Falls State Park is a great escape that’s just minutes away.
 Onion Creek flows through the state park, creating McKinney Falls and beautiful pools of water among giant boulders.
 There are nine miles of hiking trails within McKinney Falls State Park, allowing for shorter and longer strolls among the land.
-Other activities at the state park include fishing, bouldering, biking, and geocaching.
+Other activities at the state park include fishing, swimming, bouldering, biking, and geocaching.
 The park also offers camping, with all 81 campsites featuring electricity and water hookups.

 Emma Long Metropolitan Park